Roy Secord is a NYC artist whose primary, art expressions are large-scale & abstract paintings, sculptures, and mosaics.

 A long-term New Yorker, the artist grew up in Florida and West Texas.
 His father developed ballistic, defense missile and NASA space systems as a profession.
 "My father had genius aptitudes in engineering and science but completely lacked arts aesthetics.
 He also discouraged them in his children.
 His sensibilities were cool, mathematical complexity and self-directed, geometric logic.
 My mother, on the other hand, came from an intellectually simplistic place of wholeness rife with elan, emotion, and the selfless heart.
 She had a great love of the arts and encouraged their development in her children.
 I am that marriage of opposites, that dichotomy, and my art is a reflection of that self.
 It is a marriage of two ways of being: as independent geometries and systems existing and interacting in complexity on a spatial plane drawing the viewer and object in deeper, and deeper still, for the prospect of a distilled and holistic, esoteric truth."
-Being an avidly,deep practitioner of Buddhism and meditation for more than 40 years, the artist readily admits that (the concept of) an object imbued with these properties, like the classic, eastern Mandala art form, has great relevancy and the power to influence.
-The study of geometric abstraction remains an ever-continuing source of fascination and inspiration for the artist.
-It represents (to him) a universal constant of art expression & language streaming through ancestral to technologically-advanced & modern societies in a non-stop continuum.
+Being an avidly deep practitioner of Buddhism and meditation for more than 40 years, the artist readily admits that (the concept of) an object imbued with these properties, like the classic, eastern Mandala art form, has great relevancy and the power to influence.
+Geometric abstraction remains an ever-continuing source of fascination and inspiration for the artist.
+It represents (to him) a universal constant of art expression & language streaming from ancestral cultures to technologically-advanced, modern societies in a non-stop continuum.